 If a Participant's Spouse, Registered Domestic Partner or Dependent Is a Leidos Employee

-No one can receive "double coverage" under Leidos's benefit programs.
-Therefore, participants may not cover a spouse, registered domestic partner or dependent child if that spouse, registered domestic partner or child is also a Leidos employee and has elected his or her own coverage.
+No one can receive "double coverage" under the Leidos benefit programs.
+Therefore, participants may not cover a spouse, registered domestic partner or dependent child who is also a Leidos employee and has elected his or her own coverage.

 If a participant and his or her spouse or registered domestic partner are both Leidos employees, each can choose individual coverage or one can cover the other as a dependent — but not both.
-If the participant has children, only the participant or spouse or registered domestic partner can choose coverage for dependent children.
+In addition, only one parent can choose coverage for dependent children.